Jerusalem - City of Justice

 i.
 The Connection between the Sanhedrin and the Temple

-The connection between the Sanhedrin and the Temple is expressed in many places.
+The connection between the Sanhedrin (the High Court) and the Temple is expressed in many places.

-"If there arises a matter too difficult for you in judgment, between blood and blood, between claim and claim, between plague and plague issues of controversy in your gates then you shall arise and go up TO THE PLACE WHICH THE LORD YOUR GOD WILL CHOOSE.
+"If there arises a matter too difficult for you in judgment … then you shall arise and go up TO THE PLACE WHICH THE LORD YOUR GOD WILL CHOOSE.
 You shall come to the Kohanim, the Levi'im and the judge who will be in those days, and you shall ask, and they shall tell you the sentence of judgment.
 And you shall do according to the thing which they tell you FROM THAT PLACE which God will choose, and you shall observe to perform all that they instruct you."

-From the words, "to the place," Chazal learn that "the place itself is a necessary condition" (Sanhedrin 87a) in other words, the seat of the Sanhedrin in the Chamber of Hewn Stone is a fundamental requirement.
+From the words, "to the place," Chazal learn that "the place itself is a necessary condition" (Sanhedrin 87a) – in other words, the seat of the Sanhedrin in the Chamber of Hewn Stone is a fundamental requirement.
 This has far-reaching ramifications: only in the Chamber of Hewn Stone can capital offenses be judged.
-And, as Chazal teach, "Forty years prior to the destruction of the Temple, the Sanhedrin was exiled and did not judge capital cases" (Sanhedrin 41a).
+And, as Chazal teach, "Forty years prior to the destruction of the Temple, the Sanhedrin was exiled [from its location on the Temple Mount] … and did not judge capital cases" (Sanhedrin 41a).

 Justice in the Temple represents the pinnacle of the judicial system in Jerusalem and throughout the country:

-"There were three courts there: one stood at the entrance to the Temple Mount, another stood at the entrance to the courtyard, and the third stood in the Chamber of Hewn Stone" (Sanhedrin Chapter 10, Mishna 2).
+"There were three courts there: one stood at the entrance to the Temple Mount, another stood at the entrance to the courtyard, and the third stood in the Chamber of Hewn Stone."
+(Mishna Sanhedrin 10:2)

-A Beraita in the Gemara elaborates with more detail (Sanhedrin 88b):
+A baraita elaborates with more detail (Sanhedrin 88b):

 "The Beit Din of Seventy-one sat in the Chamber of Hewn Stone, with two courts of twenty-three; one was located at the entrance to the Temple Mount, while the other was at the entrance to the courtyard."

-In his book "Kakh Darko Shel Talmud" , Justice Zilberg explains the significance of this connection between the Sanhedrin and the Temple.
-He claims that the connection relates to a fundamental difference between the role of the judge in secular law, and his role in Jewish law.
-In secular law there is extensive place for assessment based on the judge's discretion.
-For this reason a secular court of law can permit itself to set rather hazy parameters, such as "reasonable caution," "a logical period," "an acceptable time," etc. This is not so in Jewish law.
+In his book Principia Talmudica, Justice Silberg explains that the connection between the Sanhedrin and the Temple relates to a fundamental difference between the role of the judge in secular law, and his role in Jewish law.
+In secular law, there is extensive room for assessment based on the judge's discretion.
+For this reason, a secular court of law can permit itself to set rather hazy parameters, such as "reasonable caution," "a logical period," "an acceptable time," etc. This is not so in Jewish law.
 Here the role of the judge sitting in judgment is to ascertain what God's law is in the relevant case.
-Therefore Chazal derived various laws that give practical expression to the verse, "For Torah shall emanate from Zion, and the word of God from Jerusalem" (Yishayahu 2:3; Mikha 4:2).
+Therefore, the Sanhedrin derived various laws that give practical expression to the verse, "For Torah shall emanate from Zion, and the word of God from Jerusalem" (Yishayahu 2:3; Mikha 4:2).

 ii.
 Kohanim as Judges

+As we saw in the quote above from Parashat Shoftim, the Torah relates to the Kohanim and Levi'im not just as Temple functionaries, but also as judges.
+Moshe blesses the tribe of Levi: "They shall teach Your judgments to Yaakov, and Your Torah to Israel; they shall offer incense before You and burnt offerings upon Your altar" (Devarim 33:10).
 In his blessing, Moshe mentions two roles, with a clear connection between them: sitting in judgment, and teaching the Torah.
-The connection is in fact so strong that a Beraita (Sanhedrin 52b) teaches: "So long as there is a kohen there is judgment; at a time when there is no kohen there is no judgment."
-The same idea is expressed by a ruling of the Rambam:
+The connection is in fact so strong that the Gemara (Sanhedrin 52b) teaches: "So long as there is a kohen – there is judgment; at a time when there is no kohen – there is no judgment."

-As we have seen, the Temple is a place of Torah and of judgment.
+The Temple is a place of Torah and of judgment.
 Therefore, those who serve there are also entrusted with the job of teaching Torah and executing judgment.
-The members of the tribe responsible for Divine service being that they are close to the place where God causes His Divine Presence to dwell are closest to the place of God's revelation.
-They are responsible for bringing God's word to fruition, both by teaching torah and by translating it into the many aspects of day-to-day life i.e., judgment.
+The members of the tribe responsible for Divine service – being that they are close to the place where God causes His Divine Presence to dwell – are closest to the place of God's revelation.
+They are responsible for bringing God's word to fruition, both by teaching Torah and by translating it into the many aspects of day-to-day life – i.e., judgment.

 In Chapter 132 of Tehillim, describing David's tortured longing to find the site of the Temple, he declares in his oath, "Your Kohanim will be garbed in justice, and Your pious ones will sing joyfully" (Tehillim 132:9).
 The commentators are divided as to the proper understanding of the words, "Your Kohanim shall be garbed in justice."
 Radak writes, "The priestly garments, which are garments of justice."
 The other commentators elaborate: